-Claims relating to November 2020 must be made by 14 December 2020.
-Claims relating to each subsequent month should be submitted by day 14 of the following month, to ensure prompt claims following the end of the month which is the subject of the claim.
+Claims relating to any month should be submitted by day 14 of the following month, to ensure prompt claims following the end of the month which is the subject of the claim.
 Grants should be paid to employers within six working days following submission of the claim, if no further checks are necessary by HMRC.

 Prior steps required

 Before you make a claim, please read all the available guidance on GOV.UK and also gather all the information and the precise calculations.